savanarohit/Django-WebApp/1_introduction/README.md

     python manage.py migrate

 This will remove the database tables associated with the "feed" app from the database.

 After removing the database tables, you can delete the "feed" app directory from your project manually.

-Finally, remove the "feed" app entry from the INSTALLED_APPS setting in your project's settings.py file.
-Open the settings.py file and locate the INSTALLED_APPS list.
+Finally, remove the "feed" app entry from the INSTALLED_APPS setting section in your project's settings.py file.

 ## Creating a Model for feed app: